Tallinn is definitely one of my favourite cities in Europe.

 Today, the tower contains a museum and photography exhibition.

-In the basement of Kiek in de Kök is the entrance to the Bastion Tunnels.
-These were originally built by the Swedes in the 17th century to hide and transport troops, supplies and ammunition in case of a Russian invasion.
-Since then, the tunnels have served many purposes, including as a bomb shelter during the World War II, and a hangout for punks and other “dissidents” during the Soviet times.
+Since then, the tunnels have served many purposes, including as a bomb shelter during World War II, and a hangout for punks and other “dissidents” during the Soviet times.

 You take a guided tour of certain sections of the Bastion Tunnels.
 They also have an audio guide if you’d prefer to explore at your own pace.
-See here for more info on admissions, times, and guided tours.

-Cat's Well
+7. Cat’s Well

 This well used to be an important source of drinking water for the city during medieval times.